sirosen/globus-sdk-python/docs/user_guide/getting_started/minimal_script.rst

 Summary: Complete Examples
 --------------------------

-For ease of use, here are a pair of examples.
+For ease of use, here are a set of examples.

 One of them is exactly the same as the tutorial steps above, in a single block.

+The next is a version of the tutorial which leverages the context manager interfaces of the app and client to do cleanup.
+This is slightly more verbose, but such usage is recommended because it ensures resources associated with the client and app are properly closed.

-The other example includes an explicit login step, so you can control when that login flow happens!
+The final example includes an explicit login step, so you can control when that login flow happens!
-It also converts the app to be used as a context manager, which will make it automatically close network connections and the token storage on exit.
+It also uses the context manager style.

 *These examples are complete.
 They should run without errors "as is".*